pawandubey/blog/content/freshmen.md

 tags= ["code", "cs", "college"]
 #####

+> If you don't really care about my rationale for writing this whole thing, you can jump straight to the [list by clicking here.](#list)

 ## Why should I care?
-As I have grown older, I have realized that no amount of experience is a substitute for good advice from others.
-This is because of two reasons.
+As I have grown older, I have realized that no amount of experience is a substitute for good advice from others.##more## This is because of two reasons.
 The first reason is that no matter how much experience you accumulate, there will always be somebody with more experience than you.
 You can't overtake time and people who have started earlier simply won that race by being early.
 This is not a bad thing.
 By being early, they have made mistakes that you don't have to make if you take their advice.
 This is a particularly advantageous situation as you get to learn from mistakes without ever making them yourself.

 The second reason is that people are generally good and they want you to grow.
 This is obviously a deeply personal opinion of mine rather than a scientific fact, but it has helped me navigate life with some amount of success, so I will continue to preach it with impunity.
 This second reason is also more important than the first, since if people did not _want_ to share their experience with you in the first place, the aforementioned first reason is rendered moot.